-When starting out on your genealogy journey you will need some way of keeping track of your ancestors and their details.
-This post will show you a number of options to choose from so that your dream is a reality – “Make My Own Family Tree!”
+When starting on your genealogy journey you will need some way of keeping track of your ancestors and their details.
+This post will show you several options to choose from so that your dream is a reality – “Make My Family Tree!”

 I do hope that you do read my thoughts first before you decide on what option is best for you.